 Sanitized jars that can be sealed well.

-Fresh Vanilla Beans 6 per pint sized jar is fine.
+Fresh Vanilla Beans 6 per pint-sized jar is fine.
 Just remember, the more vanilla beans you have, the stronger your extract will be.

 Your Choice of Vodka, 1.75mL worth – I used Skol because I have no idea what type of Vodka is “good” vodka.
 No, really, I’m totally an alcohol novice.
 You could give me gin, and tell me it’s vodka (I just learned that they are the same color while on my trip to the grocery store) and I’d skip happily away.
 Don’t judge me.

-Take your pairing knife and slice the vanilla bean from tip to tip.
+Take your paring knife and slice the vanilla bean from tip to tip.
 You don’t want to slice through to the other side, but you do want the skin to open up to reveal the seedy part.
 It’s going to look like dirt.
 Seriously.